-Why Fantasy is so Important for Children
+Why Fiction and Fantasy are so Important for Children

-Storytellers are nothing more than children at play
+Play, therefore, is practice for the real world, and storytellers are nothing more than children at play

 Writers tend to reserve the title of Fantasy for stories dealing with magical realms, dragons, and superpowers, but Stanley Yelnats IV digging holes in the dessert is as much a magical journey as James Henry Potter's adventures in the giant peach.

 Upon entering her “other world”, Coraline is immediately greeted by her “other mother” and quickly discovers how much better this version of the world is to her own.
-Here her “other parents” pay attention.
+Here, her “other parents” pay attention.
 Everything is colorful and warm, and here the food is delicious.
 In this world she can have whatever she wants.

 Coraline was captivated by the “other world”, as most children would be, but is now captive to it.